kzhao32/top_reddit/README.md

 # top_reddit

 ## TODO:
 1. Create HTML/CSS/JS for a single reddit post.
-  a.
-Reference https://github.com/joshbuchea/HEAD for the HTML head tag.
+  * Reference https://github.com/joshbuchea/HEAD for the HTML head tag.
 2. Create a React component out of the HTML/CSS/JS for the single reddit post.
 3. Set up cert bot automated renewal.